1898 New York gubernatorial election: Results

-The Democratic ticket was a compromise between the three biggest Democratic bosses: David B. Hill from upstate, Richard Croker of Tammany Hall, and Hugh McLaughlin of Brooklyn.
-The Democratic state convention met on September 28 and 29 at Syracuse, New York.
+The Democratic ticket was a compromise between the three most powerful Democratic bosses: David B. Hill from upstate, Richard Croker of Tammany Hall in Manhattan, and Hugh McLaughlin of Brooklyn.
+The Democratic convention met on September 28 and 29 at Syracuse.
+Brooklyn judge Augustus Van Wyck, the brother of New York City mayor Robert A. Van Wyck, was nominated on the first ballot.